 When it comes to a weight loss plan, this is more sustainable because the hypnotic re-programming has helped you develop the right mental attitude and a better, more compassionate self-image.
 You’re no longer your own worst enemy.

 The same goes for changing emotional states like anxiety and depression.
 Effective therapy raises feel-good chemicals in the brain at least as quickly as medication and without the harmful side effects.

 So, what next?

 If you find that your resolutions are a breeze and that you’re easily heading toward your goals, that’s excellent.
 I’m glad to hear it.

 But if after a short while the passion and motivation has faded (just like last year) and you’re slipping back into the old ways, you need a different approach.

-There are loads of Hypnosis Downloads (produced by the people who trained me) that you can listen to which will spark your motivation to get going – and keep going – such as…
+There are loads of Hypnosis Downloads and online courses (produced by the people who trained me) that will spark your motivation to get going – and keep going – such as…

 Or if you would prefer a more tailored approach and would like to see me in-person or online just get in touch.